arantir123/MCGLPPI/README.md

 ## Quick start ##

-__We have provided our pre-processed CG source data pickle files (including the pretraining and downstream S4169 datasets, etc.) in downstream_files/PDBBIND for a quick start.__
+__We have provided our pre-processed CG source data pickle file (in downstream_files/PDBBIND), pre-trained CG graph encoder (in pretrained_cgmodels), and corresponding demo running scripts (based on PDBbind) for a quick start.__

-Step1. __Download our pre-processed jsonl files in above link, and put it into the ./data/ folder as the source data file.__

-Step2. __Follow the illustration in \_4_run_MpbPPI_ddg_prediction.py, to read the above jsonl file and run&evaluate MpbPPI for downstream ddG predictions in two different data splitting ways (for pre-training, the procedure is similar based on the \_4_run_pretraining_MpbPPI_aadenoising_rgraph.py script).__
+__Please follow the illustration in config/ppi_cg/cg_pdbbind_gearnet_gbt.yaml to set the hyper-parameters for the downstream evaluation configurations (supporting training-from-scratch or fine-tuning from the pre-trained checkpoint).__

-__A running example (including the training and evaluation to create the similar results reported in the manuscript):__
+__A running example (including the training and evaluation to create the similar results reported):__

-__After the environment configuration, usually several hours are needed to finish running the demo code.__
+__After the environment configuration, usually several hours are needed to finish running the demo code.
+The evaluation results could slightly vary according to the actual installed virtual environment and the supporting hardware.__

-python \_4_run_MpbPPI_ddg_prediction.py --data_split_mode 'CV10_random' (mutation-level tenfold cross-validation)

-python \_4_run_MpbPPI_ddg_prediction.py --data_split_mode 'complex' (wide-type PPI complex type-based cross-validation)
+python cg_steps/cg_downstream_1gpu_10CV_GBT.py -c config/ppi_cg/cg_pdbbind_gearnet_gbt.yaml (whether to use the pre-trained CG graph encoder checkpoint can be directly specifiied by 'model_checkpoint' arugment in above yaml file, if not, adopting training-from-scratch)

+__The complete MCGLPPI framework, including the CG geometer parameter generation code, CG pre-training scripts, evaluation scripts of other downstream datasets, all mentioned source data files, and other supporting scripts/materials will be released upon acceptance.__